Maximality of the futures of points in globally hyperbolic maximal conformally flat spacetimes: Conformal compactification of Minkowski spacetime

-One the one hand, the intersection of $D$ with the timelike plane $(y,z)$ is the diamond $I(p,q)$ in this plane.
-On the other hand, the intersection of $D'$ with the plane $(y,z)$ is the set of points which are not causally related to the segment defined by the intersection of this plane with the ball $B'$.
-The intersection of $D$, $D'$ and the plane $(y,z)$ is the disjoint union of two diamond shaped regions (see Figure \ref{fig: coupe verticale}).
+On the one hand, the intersection of $D$ with the hyperplane $H_1$ is precisely the diamond $I(p,q)$ in this hyperplane.
+On the other hand, the intersection of $D'$ with $H_1$ is the set of points which are not causally related to the ball defined by the intersection of the ball $B'$ with $H_1$.
+In dimension $3$, the intersection of $D$, $D'$ and the hyperplane $H_1$ is the disjoint union of two diamond shaped regions (see Figure \ref{fig: coupe verticale}).